cFischi/cFish/UcF_memory.md

 _Updated 03-31-2025 | AI: Cursor (Claude 3.7 Sonnet)_

+## Git Workflow Script Relocation and Path Reference Issues (04-01-2025)
+- Identified and documented critical issue after relocating Git workflow scripts to z_git-flo directory:
+  - Keyboard shortcuts (Ctrl+Alt+K for push, Ctrl+Alt+L for pull) stopped functioning
+  - VS Code keybindings.json still referenced scripts in root directory with relative paths
+  - Moving scripts to an organized subdirectory broke the relative path references
+- Technical analysis revealed key path reference limitations:
+  - Current keybindings use relative paths (.\\) which assume scripts are in the current working directory
+  - Keyboard shortcuts execute commands in VS Code's terminal with that directory as context
+  - Scripts were moved to z_git-flo/gitflo_tools for better organization
+  - VS Code cannot find the scripts at their new locations with current configuration
+- Developed four potential solutions with comprehensive analysis:
+  1. **Update keybindings.json with correct paths** (Recommended):
+     - Change paths to point to new locations: "z_git-flo\\gitflo_tools\\cursor-pull.bat"
+     - Preserves intended directory organization while fixing functionality
+  2. **Create symbolic links in root directory**:
+     - Create links in the root directory that point to scripts in their new location
+     - Preserves current keybindings but requires elevated privileges
+  3. **Return scripts to root directory**:
+     - Not recommended as it defeats organization purpose
+  4. **Create simple wrapper scripts in root directory**:
+     - Create minimal scripts in root that call the relocated versions
+- Detailed implementation plan created to restore full functionality:
+  1. Update VS Code's keybindings.json with correct paths to the relocated scripts
+  2. Test keyboard shortcuts after updates to verify correct operation
+  3. Document the changes across all Git workflow documentation
+  4. Implement path handling improvements to prevent future issues
+- This issue highlights the importance of considering tool dependencies and path references when reorganizing project files
+- Future recommendations include using absolute paths or environment variables for more reliable script references

+_Updated 04-01-2025 | AI: Cursor (Claude 3.7 Sonnet)_

 ## Next Steps
 - Complete remaining agent role templates for tYFeAiz framework
 - Develop department-specific prompt templates for all departments